 GE-617.
-Assisting in the General Education.
+Assisting Students with Special Needs in the General Education Classroom.
 3 Credits.

 Techniques and considerations to facilitate learning for all students will be explored.
 Examination of inclusionary learning theories such as differentiated instruction and universal instructional design will be emphasized.
 Course content will include adaptation of the learning environment, developing supports for special needs students using a collaborative approach and knowledge of in-class support methods.